David Lammy: Personal life

 Lammy married the artist Nicola Green, daughter of Sir Malcolm Green, in 2005; the couple have two sons and an adopted daughter.

 Lammy is an Anglican and is part of the liberal Anglo-Catholic tradition in the Church of England.
 His wife, of Ashkenazi Jewish, Russian Orthodox and Anglican heritage, explored atheism and then other religions before returning to her Anglican faith; the couple married under CofE aegis, with Archbishop Desmond Tutu sending a prayer to be read at the wedding.

 He is a Tottenham Hotspur F.C. fan, and enjoys film and the theatre.

 He holds dual citizenship in the United Kingdom and Guyana.
 His great-grandmother was Indian, from Calcutta, who moved to Guyana as a labourer as part of the Indian indenture system.
-At Prime Ministers Question's on the 5th of November 2025, David Lammy stated he had taken a DNA test and was 5% Scottish.
+At Prime Ministers Question's on 5 November 2025, David Lammy stated he had taken a DNA test and was 5% Scottish.

 Lammy features as one of the 100 Great Black Britons on both the 2003 and 2020 lists.
 He has regularly been included in the Powerlist as one of the most influential people in the UK of African/African-Caribbean descent, including the most recent editions published in 2020 and 2021.

-In 2009 Lammy took part in the BBC television quiz show Celebrity Mastermind, scoring a low 13 points.
+In 2009 Lammy took part in the BBC television quiz show Celebrity Mastermind, scoring 13 points.
+His five points in the general knowledge round followed the suggestion that King Henry VII succeeded Henry VIII.

-In November 2011, he published a book, Out of the Ashes: Britain After the Riots, about the 2011 England riots.
+In November 2011 he published a book, Out of the Ashes: Britain After the Riots, about the 2011 England riots.
 In 2020, he published his second book, Tribes, which explored social division and the need for belonging.

 Lammy was a stand-in presenter on LBC and hosted a weekly Sunday show, from 10 am to 1 pm, between 2022 and April 2024.

-During the 2019–2024 parliament, Lammy received the highest income on top of his MP's salary among Labour Party MPs.
+During the 2019–2024 parliament, Lammy received a total of £202,599 over and above his MP's salary, from 40 different sources, the highest of all Labour Party MPs.